Teenager asked pupils to identify French teacher before beheading him

 ‘BETWEEN HAMMER AND ANVIL’

 Four close relatives of the attacker were detained soon after the attack.
-Five more were detained overnight, including the father of a pupil at Paty’s school, College du Bois d’Aulne, and an acquaintance of the pupil’s father known to the intelligence services.
+Five more were detained overnight, including the father of a pupil at Paty’s school, College du Bois d’Aulne, and an acquaintance of the pupil’s father known to the intelligence services, the anti-terrorism prosecutor said.

+A tenth person was placed in custody in connection with the attack later on Saturday, BFM TV said, citing judicial sources.

 In the days after the lesson on freedom of expression, the pupil’s father recorded several videos in which he branded the teacher a thug and called for him to be fired.
 In one, he urged others to “join forces and say ‘stop, don’t touch our kids’”.